Trangle12/CMT/README.md

 **Requirements: Pytorch>=1.1.0 and python>=3.6**
 Download the datasets:

-For privacy reasons, we don't have the copyright of the dataset.
+For privacy reasons, we don't have the dataset's copyright.
 Please contact authors to get this dataset.

 ```
 DukeMTMC-reID/